Back Arrow Icon

 Special Thanks To

 #CreateCOP28 for the generous support and opportunity to exhibit the OG at the UN Headquarters.
 Tench Cholnoky + other members of Pixelmouth for exhibiting V2 at Grace Exhibition Space.
 Maya Georgieva, for encouraging me to kickstart V3, and exhibiting it in the very first Innovation Center Hub.
-Jesse Harding, for the technical support and bug-fixing of V3, and not failing me for skipping classes all semester.
+Jesse Harding, for the technical support and bug-fixing of V3, and not failing me for skipping classes to work on this project all semester.
 The Portland Museum of Art, especially Marisa Higgins and Alicia Coll for the generous support and exhibition.
 The USS Fund, especially Michael and Jose for putting up with my outrageous orders.
 Pepi Ng, for inspiring me to keep going, as always.